pratham-developer/tts_gui/README.md

 # tts_gui
-Hey guys!
-This is a fully functional text to speech converter built using python.
-Hope you appreciate it!
+text to speech converter built using python